DhruvilKarani/Text-classification-using-CNN/README.md

 # Model
 A CNN with first layer as the 'Embedding Layer' (https://keras.io/layers/embeddings/) with Convolutional filters and finally dense layers with softmax output

-# Note
-Neither the  model isn't tuned nor the architecture is perfect.
-Although this provides a basic understanding of the framework